skygear-demo/deprecated-swift-chat-demo/TUTORIAL.md

 <b>The use of this tutorial:</b>
 - We have different branches for different steps in this repo.
 Even if you suck in 1 part, you can skip that step and git clone the next branch to continue the tutorial.
 You can also find the previous step answer in next branch.
-- The convered feature in this tutorial includes:
+- The features covered in this tutorial include:
     - [Part 1: Configuration of Skygear](#part-1---configuration-of-skygear)
     - [Note 1 - Basic Usage of `SKYKit` and `SKYChatKit`](#note1---basic-usage-of-skykit-and-skychatkit)
     - [Part 2: Find Users](#part-2---find-users)